 His partner’s emotional frame—her interpretive lens for understanding his behavior—has become locked into a particular shape.
 Every innocuous follow, every harmless interaction gets filtered through the lens of threat.
 Not because she’s malicious, but because her nervous system has been trained to read surveillance as evidence of love.

 Sage, meanwhile, has organized his entire digital existence around placating this frame.
-He’s become hyperaware of which women he follows, which accounts he likes, which comments he leaves.
-His behavior has compressed into an ever-narrowing bandwidth of acceptability.
+He’s become hyperaware of his own behavior, compressed into an ever-narrowing bandwidth of acceptability.
 He’s trading autonomy for peace—which sounds fair until you realize he’s also trading his sense of self.

 The cruelest part?
 His girlfriend probably experiences this as love.
 The pre-approval rule doesn’t feel like control to her—it feels like he’s finally chosen her, finally proven she matters more than his wandering eye.
 When he complies, she gets reassurance.
 When he gets frustrated, she reads it as evidence he’s not committed enough, which justifies tightening the rules further.

-This is what happens when relational needs—the hunger for availability and responsiveness—get decoupled from identity needs.
+This is what happens when relational needs—the hunger for availability and responsiveness—smother his identity needs.
 She needs to feel special.
 Those are legitimate emotional requirements.
 But she’s trying to source them from a rule instead of from his actual presence and choice.
-And that’s a leak that no amount of pre-approval will ever patch.
+And that’s a leak that no amount of online surveillance will ever patch.

 What neither articulated—what Sage was too frustrated to say and his girlfriend was too defended to hear—is that sustainable trust doesn’t live in rules.
 It lives in the freedom to make autonomous choices and the mutual decision to show up anyway.